Use your APNC/NAADAC benefits to stay connected.

 Visiting elected officials is one of the best ways to advocate and communicate your interest in an issue or bill, and create a relationship with your elected official.
 Even if you don’t have an appointment, legislators are happy to have constituents come by.
 Your voice and presence are effective tools in advocacy

 Visit legislators and senators who serve on committees addressing your area of concern.
-As a substance abuse professional, your views on issues that will come before the committee in re-substance abuse and related arenas are of interest to committee members and their staff.
+As an addiction professional, your views on issues that will come before these committees are of interest to committee members and their staff.
 You are from the front line!

 - Be on time if you have an appointment.